jimdoescode/jekyll-blog-post-commit-hook/README.md

 Usage
 -----

 Once you have the hook installed you can make commits as you would normally and any commit message that *ends* with `{BLOG}` will have a markdown file generated for it in the project directory.
-You can optionally add front matter to your posts by specifying it in the BLOG tag like this `{BLOG tags=[foo, bar]&layout=test}`.
+You can optionally add front matter to your posts by specifying it in the blog tag like this `{BLOG tags=[foo, bar]&layout=test}`.

 I hope you have some fun with this!